hdShang/arxiv-daily/docs/cs-AI/2025-06-06/papers/250605967v1-preference-learning-for-ai-alignment-a-causal-perspective.md

 ---
 layout: default
-title: Preference Learning for AI Alignment: a Causal Perspective
+title: "Preference Learning for AI Alignment: a Causal Perspective"
 ---

 # Preference Learning for AI Alignment: a Causal Perspective